ajo01/canvasToPDF/npm/package/README.md

 <img width="450" alt="Screen Shot 2022-08-18 at 10 23 15 AM" src="https://user-images.githubusercontent.com/70789275/185456754-0e54f33e-5c88-41cb-8821-3876f1ff5c4e.png">

+CanvasToPDF internally manages a mock 2d canvas context.
+Thus, you only need to pass a draw function calling on canvas commands and not the canvas itself.

 ## Dependencies

-CanvasToPDF has one optional dependency: FileSaver.
-The CanvasToPDF api returns a blob containing the annotations, but since it is difficult to check that the blob has the expected images drawn you can use FileSaver to download an actual PDF.
+- canvas2pdf
+- PDFKit
+- blob-stream

 ## Usage

 CanvasToPDF currently only supports client-side usage.
 You can use CanvasToPDF by creating an index.js file with code similar to the one below.

-Sample Code for Using CanvasToPDF
+### Sample Code for Using CanvasToPDF

 ```js
 import canvasToPDF from "@pdftron/canvas-to-pdf";